The aqualonis FogCollector* technology is specifically designed to withstand high wind speeds

 Find the right position

-Together with a local partner, we will do an evaluation with several small fog collectors (net surface: 1m²) to see how much water is available and in which season.
+First you have to do an evaluation with several small fog collectors (net surface: 1m²) to see how much water is available and in which season.
 The yield quantities can be measured with meteorological instruments or an empirical measurement, such as a water canister and a measuring rod.
 If the yield is an average of 6 litres or more, expansion to a large plant is worthwhile.

 Optimal orientation to the wind